confio/cosmos-hd-key-derivation-spec/README.md

 multiple blockchains without having to manage multiple secrets.

 The technology to do that is specified in [BIP32], [BIP39], [BIP43] and [BIP44].
-Those specs originate from Bitcoin but are also used in many other blockchain ecosystems.
-BIP32 specifies HD derivation for the elliptic curve secp256k1 only but alternative aproaches have been developed outside of the Bitcoin ecosystem to generalize the same idea to other signing algorithms<sup>1</sup>.
+Those specs originate from the Bitcoin community but are also used in many other blockchain ecosystems.
+BIP32 specifies HD derivation for the elliptic curve secp256k1 only but alternative approaches have been developed outside of the Bitcoin ecosystem to generalize the same idea to other signing algorithms<sup>1</sup>.